Klazoo vs Prodigy: Game vs Focused Math Practice

 Prodigy is a great gateway drug into math for kids who hate it.
 Once they're willing to practice, Klazoo gets more math done per minute.
 Some families use Prodigy for fun + Klazoo for focused work.

-Try Klazoo free for 7 days — no credit card.
+Try the first skill free — no credit card.

-Other comparisons: vs Khan Academy · vs IXL · vs Freckle (Renaissance)
+Other comparisons: vs Kumon · vs Khan Academy · vs IXL · vs Freckle (Renaissance)